Jones Lang LaSalle quarterly profit beats Street

 By Ilaina Jonas

-Jan 31 Jones Lang LaSalle Inc (JLL.N), one of the largest real estate services companies, reported earnings that easily passed Wall Street's expectations, and its stock rose 5.3 percent.
+Jan 31 Jones Lang LaSalle Inc (JLL.N), one of the largest global real estate services companies, reported earnings that easily passed Wall Street's expectations, sending its stock up 5.3 percent.

-Excluding charges related to restructuring and acquisitions, the company reported earnings of $2.56 per share, beating analysts' average forecast of $2.21 per share, according to Thomson Reuters I/B/E/S.
+Excluding charges related to restructuring and acquisitions, the company reported adjusted net income of $2.56 per share, beating analysts' average forecast of $2.21, according to Thomson Reuters I/B/E/S.

-Margins rose 0.60 percentage points, after having fallen for three straight quarters, JMP Securities analyst Will Marks said.

-"Every single quarter the margins were down, and people were concerned every quarter.
-They kept saying 'We're going to get it back at some point' and they did," Marks said.

-Jones Lang LaSalle rose after the release of its fourth-quarter results to close at $78.76, up $3.99, on the New York Stock Exchange.
-Shares of rival CBRE Group Inc (CBG.N), which reports earnings next week, closed up 5.7 percent at $19.30.
+Shares of Jones Lang LaSalle rose sharply after the release of its fourth-quarter results to close at $78.76, up $3.99, on the New York Stock Exchange.
+The results also helped boost shares of rival CBRE Group Inc (CBG.N), which reports earnings next week.
+Its shares closed up 5.7 percent at $19.30.
+Keywords: JONESLANGLASALLE/

 (C) Reuters 2011 All rights reserved.
 Republication or redistribution of Reuters content, including by caching, framing, or similar means, is expressly prohibited without the prior written consent of Reuters.
 Reuters and the Reuters sphere logo are registered trademarks and trademarks of the Reuters group of companies around the world.